pothitos/naxos/manual/README.md

 Inserts at the end of the array the variable that is described by the _Expression_.
-In the following section it is explained that an _Expression_ can be simply a constrained variable, or a combination of variables.
+In the following section it is explained that an _Expression_ can be simply a constrained variable or a combination of variables.
 E.g.

 ```c++